 Pregnancy can be a very exciting time for most people.
 It can also make some people feel anxious about what they should (or should not) be doing for their own and their baby's health.

 What is a healthy diet during pregnancy?

 During pregnancy it is important to continue to eat a healthy balanced diet.

-For women with a normal pre-pregnancy weight, a weight gain of 11-16 kg over the pregnancy is normal.
+Women whose weight is within a healthy range before pregnancy should aim for a weight gain of 11-16 kg over the pregnancy.
 The National Institute for Health and Care Excellence (NICE) advises that pregnant women only need an extra 200 calories per day in the last three months of pregnancy.
 No extra calories are needed until that point.

 - Starch-based foods (such as bread, cereals, potatoes, rice, and pasta).

 - Plenty of fibre, which can be found in wholegrain breads as well as fruit and vegetables.

 - Protein foods such as meat, fish, pulses, chicken, etc, every day.
 Choose lean meat, cut the fat off red meat and the skin off chicken.